Longest National Highway in India: 10 Amazing Highways

 Second Longest National Highway in India: NH 27

-National Highway (NH 27) is the second-longest highway in India.
-The Ministry of Road Transport and Highways (MoRTH) is responsible for maintaining this highway.
+National Highway (NH 27) is the second-longest national highway in India.
+The Ministry of Road Transport and Highways (MORTH) is responsible for maintaining this highway.
 In India, there is a national highway that runs east-west from Porbandar to Silchar.
 Gujarat, Rajasthan, Madhya Pradesh, Uttar Pradesh, Bihar, West Bengal, and Assam are the states that are linked.

 Top 10 Longest National Highways in India